PgBouncer

 In session mode, the client can continue sending queries as long as the session continues — the connection between the connection pooler and the PostgreSQL server will be maintained until the client disconnects from the database.

-The number of connections between the connection pooler and the PostgreSQL server is determined by pool-size.
-For each client connection, the connection between the pooler and the PostgreSQL server is used.
+The number of connections between the connection pooler and PostgreSQL server is determined by the pool size.
+For each client connection, a connection between the connection pooler and PostgreSQL server is used.
 The connection is returned to the pool and can be reused only after disconnecting the previous client from the database.

 Unlike transaction mode, this mode is safe, replicates a direct connection to PostgreSQL, supports all mechanisms and is suitable for all PostgreSQL clients.
 When using this mode, the load on resources is not reduced.